Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: Data Availability

 \section{Data Availability}

 All necessary information supporting the findings of this study is included within the article.
-Representative code and notebook examples, along with the associated optimal parameters $\theta^\star$ (i.e., the trained model weights), are publicly available at: \href{https://github.com/gregoryPapi/deep-universal-relations.git}{https://github.com/gregoryPapi/deep-universal-relations.git}.
+Representative code and notebook examples, along with the associated optimal parameters $\theta^\star$ (i.e., the trained model weights), are publicly available in Ref. \cite{deep_univ_gitrepo}.